Pubs and businesses protest against 'crippling' 10pm shutdown rules

 “I hope that this event causes a small ripple and that people in government start listening to us.”

-Taxi firms are also affected by the 10pm closure and three firms were present today.
+Taxi firms are also affected by the 10pm closure, three firms were present on the day.

 Andrew Henderson of Chuck’s Taxis said: “We’ve come out to support the pubs we rely on.
 We used to have motors running until 3am but the curfew has put so many people off, it has crippled us.”